yotam-halperin/portfolio-terraform/README.md

 * you can also change the the default variables that placed in myvars.tfvars and run this command-
 <terraform apply -var-file="myvars.tfvars">
-- note that you can't use this option with the current variables.tf file because the file designed to work
-- with different workspaces so some values are presented as map type and can't be overide with strings.

 After all changes applied, you can get cluster info, and final setup by runnung init.sh script with:
 <bash init.sh>